 Over the past weekend, we were able to stay at the newly opened Great Wolf Lodge Colorado Springs!
 It is quite a big deal!
 Colorado Springs has a water park.

 It was the first time we have ever stayed at one of Great Wolf properties.
 We had a fantastic time!
 Plus, we were lucky…it was a Christmas gift from the grandparents!
 Personally, I love gifts that create memories and not stuff!

-UPDATE – We travelled again to the Great Wolf Lodge in November 2017.
+UPDATE – We traveled again to the Great Wolf Lodge in November 2019.
 Birthday present for the kiddos!

 Just a note… all of these opinions are 100% my own and not sponsored by the Great Wolf Lodge Colorado Springs or given any discounts.

 Overall, we were impressed with Great Wolf Lodge Colorado Springs!
 Everyone in our party had a fantastic time.
 We were tired when we left, but it was that good kinda of tired!
 We played hard.
 Enjoyed quality time as a family.
 Looked like drenched rats who were hungry after hours of swimming.
 Great experience!
 Now, let’s dig into my review of the new Colorado Springs water park.